shellieD/dont-step-in-the-poo/README.md

 <br>

-#### Story and Rules
+* Story and Rules

 ![View Story and Rules?](assets/docs/screenshots/seerules.png)

-For first-time users of the game, I thought it would be appropriate to have the option to view the rules and backstory of the game.
-The backstory gives the game some context and adds an element 'fun'.
+For first-time users of the game, I thought it would be appropriate to have the option to view the rules and story of the game.
+The story gives the game some context and adds an element 'fun'.

 For returning users who may not wish to view the rules, they can simple answer 'n' to this question.

 By answering 'y' at this point, the player will be taken to the Story screen.
-There is then an option to press enter to continue, which gives the player as much time as they need to read the story.
+There is then an option to press enter to continue, which gives the player as much time as they need to read the story before the rules are displayed.

 When the player presses 'Enter' the terminal is cleared and the rules are displayed in a consistent styling to the story screen to avoid too much screen movement.